 Our fully-inclusive Classic tours feature full days of sightseeing to ensure you experience all the must-see sights and unforgettable moments.
 Occasionally, when time allows, we offer optional extras such as evening shows for those seeking extra excitement.
-These excursions will be arranged and paid for locally through your guide.
+These excursions will be listed in your final documents and can be paid for locally through your guide.